nimh-sfim/lab-docs/write_good_code.md

 For shell scripts, tests are difficult to create and most likely will need to be done manually.
 However, you can devise a set of tests to be run manually to check that your shell script is working and write them down somewhere.
+When it's less realistic to design formal tests for a shell script, you can use `echo` to output script commandes (i.e. `echo Program 1 running on subject 3` and you can automatically save these outputs using [> and >>][shell_redirect]

 In languages such as Python, MATLAB, and C++, there are various testing facilities available.
 When starting a project in one of those languages or environments, you should familiarize yourself with the testing procedure.
-Create tests which verify that your future code will match the specification.
+Create tests which verify that your future code will match the specification.`print` statements or other logging systems can also be used to track and save what was run.

 ### Implement the Solution